January 8th 2019

 Is worrying making your overweight?
 Unfortunately, it seems our fast-track lifestyles could be catching up with not just our minds, but our waistlines too.

-Stress is by far one of the biggest modern day threats to our health and, alongside triggering all manner of unhealthy habits (more sugar, less movement, more booze...), physiologically, it also wreaks havoc with our bodies’ inner workings too.
+Stress is by far one of the biggest modern day threats to our health triggering all manner of unhealthy habits (more sugar, less movement, more booze...), and wreaking havoc with our bodies’ inner workings.
 But why distinguish this type of weight gain in particular?
 “What we need to recognise is that there's a difference between stress-related body fat and calorie-related body fat.
-A ‘worry waist’ is really just a ‘language’ your body chooses to tell yourself something within you is off balance,” explains Jess Schuring, fitness expert and co-founder of Heartcore Pilates, meaning that it could prove to be a key physical indicator that a lifestyle overhaul is in serious need.
+A ‘worry waist’ is really just a ‘language’ your body chooses to tell yourself something within you is off-balance,” explains Jess Schuring, fitness expert and co-founder of Heartcore Pilates, meaning that it could prove to be a key physical indicator that a lifestyle overhaul is in serious need.

 Do you have a ‘worry waist’?

-A mixture of middle and middle-aged management, this is more likely to affect us as we age due to both lifestyle and bodily changes.
+Extra middle management is needed during middle age due to both lifestyle and bodily changes.
 “I see this quite frequently in men and women around their 40’s,” says nutritional therapist Henrietta Norton.
 What are its defining characteristics?
 “Typically, they may be quite lean everywhere else but with a wider trunk that they can’t seem to shift despite diet or exercise,” she explains.

 How does stress make us fat?

-Essentially, it all starts with our fight or flight hormones not having a sufficient outlet for letting off steam.
+Essentially, it all starts with our 'fight or flight' hormones not having a sufficient outlet.
 “Under chronic stress, your body produces a constant stream of certain stress hormones called cortisol and adrenalin.
 These hormones trigger the release of stored glucose and fat to be released in preparation to run away from danger.
 However, today’s stress is not the sabre-toothed tiger of our palaeolithic predecessors; it is often when we are situated behind the wheel of a car or at our desk!” explains Henrietta.
-“This means that the fat and glucose don’t get used up or burnt as energy and instead, gets deposited around the trunk, (it chooses this area because it is near the liver and can easily be converted back into energy if needed).
+“This means that the fat and glucose don’t get used up or burnt as energy and instead, get deposited around the trunk (it chooses this area because it is near the liver and can easily be converted back into energy if needed).

 “What’s more, this type of stress also increases our appetite for sugary or salty foods - especially after the stressful event has calmed down - and because of the metabolic ‘mode’ the body is now set on, it is more likely to store this food as fat around the middle than to be used as fuel,” she adds.

-With effects that transcend the short-term to infiltrate the long-term too, it’s this kind of weight gain that proves especially dangerous to our health due to the type of fat that is deposited.
+This kind of weight gain is especially dangerous to our health due to the type of fat that is deposited.
 “The fat that sits around the trunk (called visceral fat) is thought to be more ‘metabolically active’ which simply means it has its own ability to produce certain chemicals that increase inflammation, raise blood pressure and alter cholesterol and insulin regulation,” Henrietta warns.
 “Because this visceral fat lies particularly close to vital organs including the liver and heart, it is also regarded as more of a threat to cardiovascular health than fat deposited elsewhere in the body.
-For women going through the menopause or peri-menopause this can be heightened by hormonal changes.”
+For women going through the menopause or perimenopause this can be heightened by hormonal changes.”

 What are the best ways to lose a worry waist?